Foriegnerllins192/DataWaves/DATABASE_SETUP_NO_VALIDITY.md

 # Database Setup Instructions for XAMPP (No Validity Periods)

-This guide will help you set up the MySQL database for the DataWay mobile data selling website using XAMPP.
+This guide will help you set up the MySQL database for the DataWaves mobile data selling website using XAMPP.
 This version removes validity periods from all data bundles so they don't expire.

 ## Prerequisites